lawrence-ruscia/lawrence-ruscia/README.md

 ## 🎯 What I Do

 🔭 **Currently Building**
-Full-stack web applications with TypeScript, React, and Node.js—focusing on security, testing, and production-grade code quality
+Web applications with TypeScript, React, and Node.js, focusing on backend logic, API reliability, and automated testing.

 🌱 **Currently Learning**
 Deepening my knowledge of backend development, API design, and applying testing principles to improve software reliability.